mamunurrashid1010/python-flask-data-scrap-app/README.md

 - `GET /`
   - Returns a welcome message.
 - `GET /api/get-data`
-  - Scrapes data from the auction websites, saves them to CSV files, and sends them to the specified API endpoint.
+  - Scrapes all data from the auction websites, saves them to CSV files, and sends them to the specified API endpoint.
+- `GET /api/site/<site_name>/get-data`
+    - Scrapes data from the auction websites (website wise), saves them to CSV files, and sends them to the specified API endpoint.

 ## Functions
 Scrapes data from multiple sites and saves it to a CSV file.